5 Main Causes of Back Pain

 This approach, also known as the biopsychosocial model, has a ton of data to show just how effective it is at managing low back pain.
 What's more these treatments are often inexpensive and have few to no side effects to worry about.

-Sciatica is a common condition that is caused by bulging or herniated discs that press on the nerves and can cause sharp, shooting pains that travel through the buttock and down the back of the leg.
+A common condition associated with this is sciatica, which occurs when a bulging or herniated disc compresses the sciatic nerve.
+This can result in sharp, shooting pains that radiate from the lower back through the buttock and down the back of the leg.

 How To Treat: